carmenbianca/report-liferay/plan.md

 ## Sub-questions {#sub-questions}

-Because main questions need sub-questions, this section details five (TODO: verify this number) of them.
+Because main questions need sub-questions, this section details five of them.

 The first two sub-questions directly elaborate on the main question in ways that are hopefully obvious: